Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 want to run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment.

-### Start Mongo
+### Start MySQL

-If you installed the Ubuntu package, MongoDB should already be running (if not, run `service mongodb start`).
-If you installed the binary manually, run `sudo mongod` from where mongo is installed to start mongo.

-If you installed the Fedora package, MongoDB will need to be started via `service mongodb start`.
-If you installed the binary manually, run `su -c 'mongod'` from where Mongo is installed to start Mongo.

-If you installed the OsX package through "brew", MongoDB will need to be started via `sudo launchctl load /Library/LaunchDaemons/org.mongodb.mongod.plist`. (before you have to go to /Library/LaunchDaemons and add a symlink to /usr/local/Cellar/mongodb/1.6.2-x86_64/org.mongodb.mongod.plist)

-Diaspora will not run unless Mongo is running.
-Mongo will not run by default, and will need to be started every time you wish to use or run the test suite for Diaspora.

-STAY SECURE:  Be sure to either configure your firewall/iptables to block Mongo's port, (27017 by default), or to run Mongo with --bind_ip 127.0.0.1, to restrict incoming connections to localhost.
+On **Ubuntu**, **Debian**, or **Fedora**, start MySQL by running `sudo service mysql start`.

+On **OS X**, start MySQL by running ... ???

 ### Configure Diaspora

 For a local development instance, you can skip this step initially.

-Otherwise: Diaspora needs to know where on the internet it is.
+Otherwise: Diaspora needs to know what host it's running on.
 Copy config/app_config.yml.example to config/app_config.yml, put your external  url into the pod_url field, and make any other needed configuration changes.

 ### Run the server

 For a local development instance, just run `./script/server`.
-This will start both thin, redis, rake resque:work  and the websocket servers.
+This will start thin, redis, a resque worker and the websocket server.
 The application is then available at http://localhost:3000.
-You can change port by editing config/server.sh
+You can change port by editing config/server.sh.

-If you want to run an app server other than thin, you must run this appserver, the websocket server  and magent server separately.
+If you want to run an app server other than thin, you must run the appserver, redis, a resque worker, and the websocket server separately.
+Check out script/server for details.

 ### Run the app server

-For a local development instance, skip this step - just run `./script/server` to get both the app server, magent  and websocket server on the right ports.
+For a local development instance, skip this step - just run `./script/server` to get everything running on the right ports.

-Once mongo is running and bundler has finished, run `bundle exec thin start` from the root Diaspora directory.
-This will start the app server in development mode[.](http://bit.ly/9mwtUw)  It will run on port 3000 by default and you need to either run it on port 80 (probably unwise), or use your webserver of choice (we use nginx) to proxy port 80 at your domain name of choice to thin at port 3000 or over a socket.
+Once MySQL is running and bundler has finished, run `bundle exec thin start` from the root Diaspora directory.
+This will start the app server in development mode.
+It will run on port 3000 by default.
+If you want it to be available on port 80, either run it on port 80 directly (probably unwise), or use your webserver of choice (we use nginx) to proxy port 80 at your domain name to thin at port 3000 or over a socket.
 See config/sprinkle/conf/nginx.conf and config/thin.yml in the repo for an example thin config and nginx server stanza.

-### Run the websocket and  redis servers
+### Run the websocket server and redis

-For a local development instance, skip this step - just run `./script/server` to get all servers running  on the right ports.
+For a local development instance, skip this step - just run `./script/server` to get everything running  on the right ports.

-Run` bundle exec ruby script/websocket_server.rb' to start this server on port 8080.
+Run` bundle exec ruby script/websocket_server.rb' to start websockets on port 8080.
 Change port in config/app_config.yml.

-Run `redis-server`to start this server on the default port 6379.
+Run `redis-server` to start redis on the default port 6379.
 It uses a config file, normally /etc/redis.conf or /etc/redis/redis.conf defining ports and other stuff.

-### The Resque worker
+### Run the resque worker

+For a local development instance, skip this step - just run `./script/server` to get everything running  on the right ports.

 To start the resque worker run the following command:

-`QUEUE=receive,mail,receive_local,socket_webfinger,http_service,http,receive_salmon bundle exec rake resque:work`
+`QUEUE=* bundle exec rake resque:work`

-You can monitor it with `resque-web` and then visit http://server-ip:5678
+You can monitor by starting `resque-web` and then visit http://server-ip:5678

 ### Logging in with a sample user